-(vi) Step 6: Calculate the Return on Investment (ROI) for project
+Step 6: Calculate the Return on Investment (ROI) for project

 The right stakeholders need to be engaged and involved to ensure that the benefits of BPA are clearly communicated and implementation becomes successful.
 Hence, the required business process owners have to be convinced so as to justify the benefits of BPA and get approval from senior management.
-Some of the methods for justification of a BPA proposal may include cost savings in terms of eliminating fines to be paid by entity due to delays, cost of audits and lawsuits and reduced cost of space regained from paper, file cabinets; reduction in required manpower leading to no new recruits; ensuring complete documentation for all new accounts; taking advantage of early payment discounts and eliminating duplicate payments; ensuring complete documentation for all new accounts; building business by providing superior levels of customer service and charging for instant access to records etc.
+Some of the methods for justification of a BPA proposal may include cost savings in terms of eliminating fines to be paid by entity due to delays, cost of audits and lawsuits and reduced cost of space regained from paper, file cabinets; reduction in required manpower leading to no new recruits; ensuring complete documentation for all new accounts; taking advantage of early payment discounts and eliminating duplicate payments; ensuring complete documentation for all new discounts; ensuring complete documentation for all new discounts; by providing superior levels of customer service and charging for instant access to records etc.

-(vii) Step 7: Developing the BPA
+Step 7: Developing the BPA